wix-incubator/react-native-crash-course/docs/App.Remx.md

 ```

 > There are many tips for structuring your app state.
 You can read the following post: [Avoiding Accidental Complexity When Structuring Your App State](https://hackernoon.com/avoiding-accidental-complexity-when-structuring-your-app-state-6e6d22ad5e2a) by Tal Kol.
-Following the tips in this article will probably lead you **not to use arrays** in a real project - indeed, it's not the smartest choice.
+Following the tips in this article will probably lead you to a conclusion to **not use arrays** in a real projects - indeed, it's not the smartest choice.
 We're doing it here just to keep our example as simple as possible, and to avoid the need to parse our data.

 Remx API is super slim and includes only 4 functions, we will use 3 of them now to hold and manage our posts' data in our `posts.store.js` file: state, getters, and setters.